sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

 There is a complementary ``gather`` command that collects results from all the processes into a list.
 The next example uses ``scatter`` and ``gather`` together.
-Now the root process scatters the rows of a matrix, each process then squares the elements of the row it gets.
+Now the root process scatters the rows of a matrix.
+Each process squares the elements of the row it receives.
-Then the rows are all gathered up again by the root process who collects them into a new matrix.
+The root process then gathers the rows into a new matrix.

 ..
 CODE-BLOCK:: python